Collateral Beauty poster

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This illustrates the protagonist's commitment to The partners commit to the deception.
 They hire three struggling actors - Raffi, Amy, and Brigitte - to play Death, Love, and Time.
 The plan is set in motion., moving from reaction to action.

 The Collapse moment at 71 minutes (73% through) represents the emotional nadir.
 Here, At the support group, Howard finally speaks his truth: his daughter died and he feels responsible.
 He reveals her name was Olivia and she was six.
-His complete breakdown represents the death of his last defenses., shows the protagonist at their lowest point.
+His complete breakdown represents the death of his last defenses., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 77 minutes initiates the final act resolution at 80% of the runtime.
 Madeleine reveals to Howard that she is Olivia's grandmother - his daughter's maternal grandmother.
 She's been attending the group to be near him.
 This connection reframes everything: he's not alone in his grief., demonstrating the transformation achieved throughout the journey.